-Effexor FDA Alert
+Effexor FDA Safety Alerts

-- loss of coordination
+- Loss of coordination

-- fast heartbeat
+- Fast heartbeat

-- increased body temperature
+- Increased body temperature

-- fast changes in blood pressure
+- Fast changes in blood pressure

-- overactive reflexes
+- Overactive reflexes

 Effexor and Increased Risk of Suicidality

-In June 2005, the FDA announced that several recent scientific publications suggested the possibility of an increased risk for suicidal behavior in adults being treated with antidepressant medications, including Effexor.
+In June 2005, the FDA announced that several recent scientific studies suggested the possibility of an increased risk for suicidal behavior in adults being treated with antidepressant medications, including Effexor.
 The FDA advised that adults taking antidepressants, particularly those being treated for depression, should be watched closely for worsening depression and increased suicidality.
 Monitoring these patients is especially important when treatment begins, and when doses are increased or decreased.
 The FDA is working closely with antidepressant manufacturers to fully evaluate the risk of suicidality in adults treated with these medications.